Table of Contents

-God did not punish Eli for the sins of his sons but rather for failing to restrain or stop his sons from doing evil.
+God punished Eli the high priest for failing to restrain or stop his sons from doing evil.
 “Then the Lord said to Samuel, ‘Behold, I am about to do a thing in Israel at which the two ears of everyone who hears it will tingle.
 On that day I will fulfill against Eli all that I have spoken concerning his house, from beginning to end.
 And I declare to him that I am about to punish his house forever, for the iniquity that he knew, because his sons were blaspheming God, and he did not restrain them.
 Therefore I swear to the house of Eli that the iniquity of Eli’s house shall not be atoned for by sacrifice or offering forever’” (1 Samuel 3: 11-14).

 B- “Now Elie [Eli] was very old, and he kept hearing all that his sons were doing to all Israel, and how they lay with the women who were serving at the entrance to the tent of meeting.
 And he said to them, ‘Why do you do such things?
 For I hear of your evil dealings from all these people.
 No, my sons; it is no good report that I hear the people of the Lord spreading abroad.
 If someone sins against a man, God will mediate for him, but if someone sins against the Lord, who can intercede for him?’
 But they would not listen to the voice of their father….
 (1 Samuel 2: 22-25).